-However, if customer satisfaction is a priority, but you want to go even further with your customer satisfaction research, an experience management solution may be a good option.
+However, if customer satisfaction is a priority, but you want to go even further with your customer satisfaction research, an experience management solution may be a good option for an operational excellence.

 Choosing an experience management platform (like Feedier (IXM)) gives you the ability to measure a wide variety of information about your customers and also provides you with information about your product/service, what problems your customers are aware of, how you can improve your business and thus increase customer satisfaction.

 Create and send your first feedback form

 Creating the feedback form that will allow you to collect your customers’ opinions is a step-by-step thing to do.

 First, adopt a mindset in which you absolutely must ask only the essential questions to your customers.